 There are microclimates all around us.
 I find a lot of peace in observing Mother Earth's example of economy.
 Traversing the eye over miniature landscapes is both inspiring and rejuvenating in times of imbalance.
 Look for these quiet worlds in the turf at your feet, or comb the ridges and valleys of tree bark.
 A new perspective waits for you there.

 I hope this post inspires you to try some new outdoor activities.
 How do you like to spend your time outside?

 About the Author

-Brooke Sycamore lives in Simpsonville, Kentucky, where she enjoys going on long walks with her Great Pyrenees puppy, Homer, and her cat, Nadine.
-She and her husband Sam work on a farm growing vegetables for market.
+Brooke Sycamore lives in Paoli, Indiana, where she enjoys going on long walks with her dog Homer and her cat Nadine.
+She and her partner Sam grow vegetables for market.
 Evenings and weekends, you'll find her practicing yoga and meditation outdoors, or else geeking out over '70s sci-fi.